m-rzb/screen-recorder-for-steamdeck/README.md

 See installation instructions at https://crankshaft.space/

-On Steam Decck the Recapture plugin should be installed here:
+On Steam Deck the Recapture plugin should be installed here:
 /home/deck/.var/app/space.crankshaft.Crankshaft/data/crankshaft/plugins/recapture/

 I would advise you to save a copy of the plugin.
 It includes the binary of recapture and all required libs.

-Next, download the bash scrpt "recapture-crankshaft_plugin.sh" and probably make it executable.
+Next, download the bash script "recapture-crankshaft_plugin.sh" and probably make it executable.

 Recapture.desktop is optional.
 If you decide to use it, make sure you adjust this part:
 Exec=/bin/bash /home/deck/Desktop/recapture-crankshaft_plugin.sh

 Now that we have the plugin and the bash script, we should add the bash script (or the desktop file) as Non-Steam Game.
+Back in Game Mode, you should see Recapture or the bash script "recapture-crankshaft_plugin.sh" as an app.
+To make life easier, go to Recapture's Controller Settings and select "Web Browser" as Current Layout.
+Now you should be able to press on Cancel by using A button or use the mouse on Steam Deck.

 Note, the recording is working only in Game Mode.
 You can start and stop the script in Desktop Mode, however, there would be no usable video.
 Recordings are saved in /home/deck/Videos/recapture/ as mp4.

-There has been no extensive testing, and the script and the recapture plugin has been working at the time of writting of this script.
+There has been no extensive testing, and the script and the recapture plugin has been working at the time of writing of this script.
 The script is provided as is, and I make no promises or guarantees.
 I would not be responsible for any damages caused to your Steam Deck, house, pet etc. Use it at your own risk!
 There might be mistakes or more elegant ways of achieving that, however, I do not write code for a living and my free time is limited.

-Refferences and thanks to:
+References and thanks to:
 https://git.sr.ht/~avery/recapture

 https://crankshaft.space/